da4asandbox/modules-css/historicizing-data/lesson-3.md

 - How many people live in each state as a percentage of the entire country’s population? *Write a function in `Column F `(blue) that calculates the 2020 population of each state as a percentage of the combined 2020 population of all states.*

 Use the spreadsheet [sorting feature](https://support.google.com/docs/answer/3540681) to sort the Population Change sheet so you can see patterns:
-- What states LOST population between 2010 and 2020?
-[Illinois, Mississippi, and West Virginia)
+- ==What states LOST population between 2010 and 2020?=={description="Answer: Illinois, Mississippi, and West Virginia"}
-- What three states had the largest GAIN in population as a percentage of their 2010 population?
-[Utah, Idaho, Texas]
+- ==What three states had the largest GAIN in population as a percentage of their 2010 population?=={description="Answer: Utah, Idaho, Texas"}

 The total U.S. population counted by the 2020 Census was 331,449,281.
 However, in a number of news articles and other data tables you will find a different, higher number: 334,735,155.
 What accounts for this discrepancy of more than 3 million people?